PWNFinance/gm_events_cities/events/web-renaissance/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Web Renaissance: Evolution with Neonyx
+name: Web Renaissance - Evolution with Neonyx

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.